- How Lazyload Works in ARVE

 The old style shortcodes like

 [vimeo id="136395742" /] are still supported for backwards comparability but not recommended to use.

-Note that this table is generated from the plugins code for the shortcode UI dialog and Block sidebar (in beta), so you have that exact same descriptions inside your WordPress admin
+Note that this table is generated from the plugins code for the shortcode UI dialog and Gutenberg Block sidebar, so you have that exact same descriptions inside your WordPress admin

 |hide_title||Usefull when the thumbnail image already displays the video title (Lazyload & Lightbox modes).|

 Expands video size after clicking the thumbnail (Lazyload Mode)

 Prevent embeds to open new popups/tabs from links inside video embeds.
 Note: breaks functionality like sharing.